echolang/docs/guide/coming-from-php.md

 echo 42;            // prints 42 and a newline
 ```

 No comma-separated list and no `printf`.
-Interpolation works the way you expect, though, and it is how you
-print more than one thing:
+Interpolation is how you print more than one thing, and the quote
+rule is PHP's with one extra constraint: `"` interpolates `{$...}`, `'` is verbatim, and the braces are
+required. `"Hi $name"` prints the dollar sign.

 ```echo
 $name = 'Ronon';